Hes-Siemelink/instacli/instacli-spec/reference/connections/Get account.md

 # Command: Get account

-Gets the default account for a target Http endpoint.
+Gets the default account from the user's account list.

 | Content type | Supported |
 |--------------|-----------|